brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 With Fusion UX Logic, clients can now integrate **custom UI components** into [**predefined places**](#page-slots) in their BrandMaker system.
 Possible functionalities easy to implement with custom components are:
-- pulling additional information from 3rd party applications and displaying them
+- Pulling additional information from 3rd party applications and displaying them
-  - showing that Fusion UX Apps can execute lookups, e.g. in external databases
+  - Showing that Fusion UX Apps can execute lookups, e.g. in external databases
-- integrating a Lickert Scale or other evaluation questionnaires
+- Integrating a Lickert Scale or other evaluation questionnaires
-  - showing that Fusion UX Apps can write back results <!-- can they?
+  - Showing that Fusion UX Apps can write back results <!-- can they?
 Otherwise, remove -->
-- visualize existing information in customized component
+- Visualize existing information in customized component
-  - as charts etc.
+  - Like charts etc.

 [Web Components](#web-component-basics) serve as the technical foundation.
 Besides the initial component, a Fusion UX App also consists of a set of configuration values collected in a [Manifest file](#manifest-file). \